wilfredinni/python-cheatsheet/cheatsheet/basics.md

 ## The input() Function

-This function takes the input from the user and converts it into a string.
+This function takes the input from the user and converts it into a string:

-Example Code:

 ```python
 >>> print('What is your name?')   # ask for their name